INSPIRE-MIF/2017.2/model-transformations/TransformationRules.md

 This section contains a selection of examples for model transformations we have identified so far.

+The catalogue also contains several substitution rules, where existing types such as `GeographicName` are replaced with less complex types.
+These types are added to a new `simple` namespace (`http://inspire.ec.europa.eu/schemas/simple/1.0`).

 ### MT001: Flattening of nested structures

 [General Flattening of nested structures](./GeneralFlattening.md)